 - Diversifying business into a new market

 Understanding Restructuring Charge

-A company reorganizes its operations due to various reasons- like merger and acquisition of a company, selling off a unit or redundancies like financial settlements of the employees who undergo layoffs.
+A company reorganizes its operations due to various reasons- like merger and acquisition of a company, selling off a unit, or redundancies like financial settlements of the employees who undergo layoffs.
 This expense is considered under restructuring charge.
-On the other hand, a company may hire new staffs when it decides to expand its operations.
-The costs associated with hiring new employees, such as giving more bonuses, investing in new office space also form an integral part of restructuring charges.
+On the other hand, a company may hire new staff when it decides to expand its operations.
+The costs associated with hiring new employees, such as giving more bonuses, investing in new office space, also form an integral part of restructuring charges.

-For example, a company with help of adequate research findings decide that a particular line of products which are no longer profitable to the company shall be discontinued.
-The process which is involved includes restructuring costs on various levels such as lay off of employees, closing down of manufacturing units or selling of office space.
+For example, a company with the help of adequate research findings decides that a particular line of products that are no longer profitable to the company shall be discontinued.
+The process which is involved includes restructuring costs on various levels such as lay off of employees, closing down of manufacturing units, or selling of office space.
 All these expenses are considered under restructuring charges.
-Again it may happen that a company decides to diversify into new sectors and for that, they need to recruit new staffs, implement new R&D units or purchase new machinery.
+Again a company may decide to diversify into new sectors, and for that, they need to recruit new staff, implement new R&D units, or purchase new machinery.
 In this case, all the mentioned costs are to be taken into account for the calculation of restructuring charges.